SteelSeries/gamesense-sdk/doc/api/json-handlers-color.md

 : As above, but the number of LEDs illuminated directly correspond to the control value.
 I.e. if the value is 2, 2 LEDs will be lit.
 The control value should be between 0 and the size of the zone.
 As above, increasing count is determined by the order of the LEDs in the zone used.
 Since the value directly indicates how many LEDs to light, there is no dimming effect on the most significant one.

 `context-color`
+: This mode pulls the color data for the zone from the context data frame sent with the event at runtime.
+See the section [Dynamic color via context data](#dynamic-color-via-context-data) below for full details.

 _*Note_*: Introduced in SteelSeries Engine 3.18.0.

-: This mode pulls the color data for the zone from the context data frame sent with the event at runtime.
-See the section [](#dynamic-color-via-context-data) below for full details.

 _*Note_*: The count visualization is only enabled for per-key-illuminated devices (e.g. the Apex M800).
 On other devices, the computed color will be applied to all LEDs, behaving like the `color` mode.